dominodatalab/reference-project-llm-fine-tuning/README.md

 # Model API calls

+Please ensure that all artifacts from the workspace after the fine tuning have been synced before starting the model API

 The **score.py** provides a scoring function with the following signature: `predict_sentiment(sentence)`.
 To test it, you could use the following JSON payload:

 ```